Ease of Use:

 By design, a flex circuit can be made very thin, yet robust enough to withstand thousands to millions of flexing cycles while carrying signal and power without a break.

 Under vibration and/or high acceleration, a flex circuit’s ductility and low mass will reduce the impact upon itself and solder joints.
-By contrast, a PCB’s higher vibrational mass will increase stresses upon itself, components and solder joints.
+By contrast, a PCB’s higher vibrational mass will increase stresses upon itself, its components and solder joints.

 Superior packaging options